Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/README.md

 An [introductory video](https://www.youtube.com/watch?v=8GRwNM3hBDA) from Reykjavik University.

+## Recommended reading for using Cuis

+All the files in this folder are relevant.
+Reading them is highly recommended to effectively use Cuis.

 ## Additional material

-This folder contains notes, papers and presentations about Cuis Smalltalk.
+Subdirectories contain notes, papers and presentations about Cuis Smalltalk.
 Some are of general in tone, and others are more specific and technical.
 Have fun while exploring them!

 In addition to this, check the [Montly Community Meetings](https://cuis.st/community#meetings-archive) are recorded in video.
 See the [Video playlist](https://www.youtube.com/playlist?list=PL8jfzXKiS6Xin_VUpK_QaUn_MGH2S-oPd).